 Transfer mixed guacamole into a glass container and give it another squeeze of lime juice over the top.
 Try to get the lime juice evenly all over the top.
 Cover with a sheet of plastic wrap flash with the top of guacamole.
 Plastic wrap should be touching the top of guacamole to create a barrier between guacamole and the air.

-HOW TO USE GUACAMOLE:
+HOW TO SERVE GUACAMOLE:

 Spread – Burgers and sandwiches can also benefit from an addition of fresh guacamole.
 Much like this delightful Shrimp Burger.